-- 1 Write thesis - 2 Send current work in progress to GLS advisor and readers (Timing: 4 weeks prior to colloquium) - 3 Present Colloquium to advisor, readers, and GLS director: Approximately 1/2 to 2/3 through the writing of the thesis, students will present their work to their faculty advisor and readers in a colloquium.
+- 1 Write thesis - 2 Send current work in progress to Associate Director, Continuing Studies, who will forward it to GLS advisor and readers with some additional information about the colloquium (Timing: 4 weeks prior to colloquium) - 3 Present Colloquium to advisor, readers, and GLS director: Approximately 1/2 to 2/3 through the writing of the thesis, students will present their work to their faculty advisor and readers in a colloquium.
 The student is responsible for scheduling this meeting at a time when the advisor, readers, and GLS director, are all available.
 Forty to fifty pages of the work-in-progress should be sent to the advisor, readers, and GLS director by email at least four weeks prior to the colloquium.

-Post-Colloquium deadlines for Spring 2024 graduation:
+Post-Colloquium deadlines for Spring 2025 graduation: